felixpollet/LCAv/README.md

-🚀 LCAv
+🚀 LCA-Modeller
 ----------------
-*LCAv* offers a streamlined interface to facilitate the creation of **parametric LCA models** with **prospective capabilities**.
+*LCA-Modeller* offers a streamlined interface to facilitate the creation of **parametric LCA models** with **prospective capabilities**.
 It builds on the open-source libraries [*lca-algebraic*](https://lca-algebraic.readthedocs.io/) and [*premise*](https://premise.readthedocs.io/), so having a basic understanding of these tools is recommended.

-The core functionality of *LCAv* revolves around reading a user-provided configuration file that defines the LCA model.
-From this configuration file, *LCAv* generates a parametric LCA model with *lca-algebraic*, which can then be evaluated for any parameter values using *lca-algebraic*'s built-in functions.
+The core functionality of *LCA-Modeller* revolves around reading a user-provided configuration file that defines the LCA model.
+From this configuration file, *LCA-Modeller* generates a parametric LCA model with *lca-algebraic*, which can then be evaluated for any parameter values using *lca-algebraic*'s built-in functions.
 <br>
 If prospective scenarios are provided, *premise* is used to adapt the EcoInvent database to future conditions.
 The parametric LCA model then interpolates the prospective databases to enable the evaluation for any year specified by the user.